Isaiah son of Amoz

 - Making Hezekiah either entirely wicked or entirely righteous. - Isaiah presents Hezekiah with complexity: faithful in prayer, recipient of mercy, yet still vulnerable to pride and short-sightedness.

-- Taking Hezekiah’s final response as wholly admirable. - He acknowledges the word of the Lord as good, but His relief that peace remains in His own days exposes a troublingly narrow concern.
+- Taking Hezekiah’s final response as wholly admirable. - He acknowledges the word of the Lord as good, but his relief that peace remains in his own days exposes a troublingly narrow concern.

 - Thinking the chapter is disconnected from the Davidic promise. - The prophecy that royal descendants will be taken to Babylon shows the humiliation of the Davidic house and the need for a greater Davidic hope.